VIOLET – a dramatisation in music and words of the life of Violet Gordon Woodhouse

 - £17 Full waged / £12 Part waged / £7 Unwaged Our arts events can sell out - advance booking highly recommended.
 Number of £7 tickets limited.

-with Maggie Cole – harpsichord (playing music by JS Bach, Couperin, Scarlatti, Purcell, Mozart) and
+Maggie Cole – harpsichord (playing music by J S Bach, Couperin, Scarlatti, Purcell, Mozart)

-The words of this evocation come from diaries, letters and narration drawn from Violet’s biography by her great niece, Jessica Douglas -Home.
+The words of this evocation come from diaries, letters and Violet’s biography by her great niece, Jessica Douglas-Home.

 Her credits include leading roles in Black Mirror (2013), Burn, Burn, Burn (2015), Troy: Fall Of A city (2018) and she starred as Emily Bronte in Sally Wainwright’s superb To Walk Invisible (2016).
 Other roles include Youth (2015) War & Peace (2016), The Crown (2017) and forthcoming The Victim (2018, Carnival Row (2018) and Temple (2019)